ga-curriculum/computer-science-recursion/exercise/README.md

 As we tackle more complex problems, some will make more sense to solve recursively than iteratively.
 Recursion is written more cleanly and with less code, especially when a problem gets larger and larger.

 But the bottom line is that there’s no hard and fast rule.
-A quick search on Stack Overflow will return myriad opinions on whether recursion or loops are better.
+A quick search on [Stack Overflow](https://stackoverflow.com/search?q=recursion+or+iteration) will return myriad opinions on whether recursion or loops are better.
 Some programmers think recursion is easier to read, while others argue that loops are easier; some people argue that loops are more concise than recursion, while others argue that recursion can be written with less code; some people see more risks in writing loops than in recursion and vice versa.

+In the end, it’s up to you and your understanding of the problem you are solving.

 # When to Use Recursion

 Recursion operates by breaking down a problem into smaller chunks.
 So, if you have a problem that can be broken down in this way, recursion is a natural fit.

-Use recursion in any situation that requires exploring multiple possibilities or paths, such as…
+Use recursion in any situation that requires exploring multiple possibilities or paths, such as:

-- Calculating all possible combinations of elements
+* Calculating all possible combinations of elements.
-- Checking all possible routes between two destinations
+* Checking all possible routes between two destinations.
-- Problems that can be broken down into smaller subproblems

 Recursion provides the simplest solution to problems like these by allowing a function to continue through each possibility in a new recursive call.